GuillaumeCz/SimpleToken/README.md

 npm install -g ganache-cli

-# run this following in a separate terminal
+# run the following in a separate terminal
 ganache-cli --deterministic

 # Compile the contracts
-truffle compile
+npm run compile

+# Generate typings
+npm run generate # npm run generate:windows if you're running the project on Windows

-#Test the contracts
+# Test the contracts
-truffle test
+npm test

 ```
+In order to use Typescript for the tests, you should run carefully regenerate the typings each time you add changes to the contracts and before running the tests.

 Have fun ;)